• Skip to primary navigation

 What kind of pan should I use to cook the chicken?

-What are Calabrian peppers?
+What are calabrian peppers?

-Calabrian peppers originated in southern Italy, are considered "medium-hot," and are perhaps best known for their use in arrabbiata pasta sauce.
-Substitute piquillo or roasted red pepper and some crushed red pepper (if you want the heat).
+Calabrian peppers originated in southern Italy, are considered “medium-hot,” and are perhaps best known for their use in arrabbiata pasta sauce.
+Substitute piquillo or roasted red peppers and some crushed red pepper (if you want the heat).

 TIP - Use a paring knife to push the small seeds out of the sliced kumquats.
 The seeds are small and fairly tender, and I don't always remove them!